-University Courses promote new and creative trans-institutional learning, a key component of Vanderbilt University’s Academic Strategic Plan.
-A natural offshoot of Trans-Institutional Programs (TIPs), these courses leverage the natural synergies across Vanderbilt’s schools and colleges, providing faculty the opportunity to reach beyond departmental boundaries to deliver innovative classes on significant subjects.
-This program is open to all full-time VU and VUMC-employed faculty for courses teaching students in schools and colleges reporting to the Provost.
+University Courses promote new and creative trans-institutional learning, a key component of Vanderbilt's Academic Strategic Plan.
+These courses leverage the natural synergies across Vanderbilt’s schools and colleges, providing faculty the opportunity to reach beyond departmental boundaries to deliver innovative classes on significant subjects.
+This program is open to all full-time VU and VUMC-employed faculty for courses teaching Vanderbilt students in schools and colleges reporting to the Provost.

 The Research Scholar Grant program provides funding for innovative scholarship and creative expression projects that are unlikely to have extramural funding options available.
 These awards support humanistic research and efforts that result in the creation of artistic or humanist bodies of work.
 All full-time, VU-employed (Provost-reporting) faculty are eligible.

 The Library Collections Initiative is a Chancellor and Provost funding program aimed to support research and scholarship through investments in the permanent and special collections of Vanderbilt's Jean & Alexander Heard Libraries.
 In a competitive process during the 2017-18 academic year, the Office of the Provost will award new funding for the library to secure and acquire new collections.